 If you are properly classified as an “executive employee” then you are an exempt employee and your employer does have to pay you overtime.
 Not surprisingly, employers often call workers “executive employees” to avoid paying them overtime, even when the law does not permit them to do so.
 Are you properly classified as an executive employee?
 How do you find out?

-In order to be exempt from overtime pay under the executive exemption, you must be paid a salary of at least $640/week (for full-time employment) and:
+In order to be exempt from overtime pay under the executive exemption, you must be paid a salary of at least $800/week for employers with 25 or less employees and $840/week for employers with 26 or more employees (for full-time employment) and:

 - Manage the entire company or a recognized department/subdivision, and

 - Regularly direct the work of at least 2 or more subordinates in your department, and

 - Have authority to hire or fire, and